usnistgov/nist-mud/README.md

 The network infrastructure installs Access Control Rules to restrict what the device can do.

-The MUD standard is defined here https://www.ietf.org/id/draft-ietf-opsawg-mud-20.txt
+The MUD standard is defined here https://www.ietf.org/id/draft-ietf-opsawg-mud-18.txt

 This project implements the following :

-- SDN MUD : MUD ACLs on SDN Switches.
+- SDN-MUD : implements MUD ACLs on SDN Switches.
+Note that this is not a full ACL implementation.
+  We only implement the necessary ACLs to implement the profiles generated from mudmaker.org.

 - Flow Monitor : A means for extracting outbound packets from IOT devices based on manufacturer (or unclassified packets) to be provided to an IDS such as Snort.